Imposing conditions on a tax (financial) adviser registration

 Depending upon your qualifications and experience, you may have a 'condition' imposed on your registration.
-A condition limits the scope of tax agent, BAS or tax (financial) advice services you can provide or limits your services to a particular area of taxation law.
+A condition limits the scope of tax (financial) advice services you can provide or limits your services to a particular area of taxation law.

 If you have qualifications and relevant experience only in particular areas of taxation law you may still be eligible for a conditional registration (provided all the other registration criteria are met).